CBT vs. DBT in Substance Use Treatment

 One thing that has become clear over the years is that there is no one-size-fits-all treatment approach for recovering from substance use.
 Two popular forms of therapy often used in treatment centers and outpatient programs are cognitive-behavioral therapy (CBT) and dialectical behavior therapy (DBT).
 Let’s look at CBT vs. DBT and their role in substance use treatment.
 The residents at Stonewater Adolescent Recovery Center in Oxford, MS, have the opportunity to participate in various therapy programs.

-- CBT typically consists only of weekly sessions between a resident and therapist
+- CBT typically consists only of weekly sessions between a resident and a therapist

 - DBT adds group sessions to the mix